doktoren/taekwondo_app/README.md

 I didn't find a good way to cheaply host a database instance.
 Given the very small deployment scale I chose to go with Amazon S3 as data storage.
 Race conditions are avoided by restricting the allowed concurrency of the Lambda function to 1.
 The resulting setup has a negligible cost in the order of a few dollars a year.

 I did not set up a separate DNS entry for the app as I didn't find it important.
 New users will be emailed the URL and authentication/login code.

+Also, I have not bothered to setup any monitoring.
+The solution is based on solid hosted components like S3 and Lambda and the cost of not reacting quickly to a error is low.

 ## Features